What Are Harmful Organisms?

 How Do Harmful Organisms Affect Gut Health?

-Protozoa are aggressive, attack quickly, and multiply rapidly.[10,11] Protozoa have the capability to be overwhelming and, in the worst situations, deadly.
-Symptoms vary by species of protozoa but typically include diarrhea and stomach troubles.
+Protozoa are aggressive and multiply rapidly.[10,11] They have the capability to be overwhelming and, in the worst situations, cause very serious health impacts.
+Symptoms vary by species of protozoa but typically include diarrhea and stomach complaints.

 How to Avoid Harmful Organisms